T A L E N T

 The state’s 16 technical colleges have partnered with readySC™ to provide companies with an innovative training curriculum that includes customized workforce recruiting and testing, curriculum and materials development, and hands-on project management support.

-The first online solution designed to assist students in designing a career pathway, educators in recruiting top talent to their schools, and employers in developing a stable talent pipeline, STEM Premier provides a platform for companies to find talent and students to find opportunity.
+The first online solution designed to assist students in designing a career pathway, educators in recruiting top talent to their schools, and employers in developing a stable talent pipeline, Tallo, formerly STEM Premier, provides a platform for companies to find talent and students to find opportunity.

 R2i2 offers a Supply Chain and Global Logistics Management course.
 Topics covered in the course include: